 This world-class maritime museum is visited by more than 70,000 guests every year.
 The museum includes a fleet of historic boats, 12 buildings and 18 beautiful waterfront acres along the river and harbor area.
 Boat rides, hands-on educational programs, festivals and interactive exhibits are all offered here but some programs may have an additional price.
 Learn more on their website!

-Did you know your EBT card can buy this?!
+Did you know your Maryland food stamps card can buy this?!